-- her 50s comic was notorious for changing her appearance even in the same story.
-She would change from a blond to Brunette, her face and her chest changed from panel to panel.
+- Her '50s comic was notorious for changing her appearance even in the same story.
+She would change from a blond to brunette, and her face and chest changed from panel to panel.

 - Where Southpaw's supertech gauntlet is incredibly large (with any given finger being wider than her head) with one artist and looks like a relatively normal glove with another.

 - As mentioned in the Progressively Prettier article, She-Hulk herself varies in appearance from merely lean and athletic to being almost as musclebound as her cousin.

 - In fact, this strikes a lot of that series' supporting cast.
 Particularly, Stu Cicero goes from chubby to scrawny depending on which artist is drawing him (and the series regularly, sometimes several times in one issue, switched between two artists for effect, making this especially noticeable.)
 Similarly, Anthony Pugliese is bulky, brawny, and broad-shouldered with one artist and almost entirely generic with the other.

 - Llyra - the daughter of the Hulk and Thundra from a possible future - was drawn (and written) as very clearly an adult (She-Hulk with red hair) when she appeared in her own limited series.
 When she joined Jennifer Walters for the She-Hulks series, she inexplicably became noticeably younger and entered high school in her human form (the age shift was more a writer decision than an artist one, but there's no reason she couldn't have changed between a high-school aged human and the adult-looking She-Hulk appearance she'd previously had).
 The fact that this made her limited series - in which she'd come to the present to get pregnant with Norman Osborn's DNA - ridiculously creepy was entirely ignored.